Dimitry4Now/rsvp_reader/README.md

 ## Usage

 1. Adjust WPM (180-800) using slider
+2. Adjust WPD (1-5) using slider #Latest update
-2. Toggle Progressive mode (gradual speedup)
+3. Toggle Progressive mode (gradual speedup)
-3. Click Start - reads random passage if the text area is empty.
+4. Click Start - reads random passage if the text area is empty.
 Or the pasted text if there is any.
-4. Pause/Stop anytime
+5. Pause/Stop anytime
-5. Theme toggle top-right
+6. Theme toggle top-right

 ## File Structure